 Sign up for Stream Chat

-Visit this link to create a free Stream account or login to your existing account.
-Once you’re logged in, go to your dashboard, hit the blue “Create App” button at the top right of the screen and give your app a name as shown below:
+Once you’re logged in, you can use the app that's automatically created for you.
+Or, if you prefer, go to the dashboard, hit the blue “Create App” button at the top right of the screen and give your app a name as shown below: